mj307/Smart-Search/README.md

 ## Troubleshooting
 **Docker Build Issues**: If you encounter errors while building the Docker image, ensure that your Dockerfile is correctly configured and that all files listed in it are present

-**Port Conflicts**: If port 8000 is already in use, you can change the port mapping by modifying -p 8000:8000 to a different port, such as -p 8080:8000
+**Port Conflicts**: If port 8000 on your machine is already in use, you can change the port mapping by modifying -p 8000:8000 to a different port, such as -p 8080:8000

 **Container Logs**: To check the logs of a running container:
 ```shell